Can Single Fathers Get Full Custody?

 No Bias Against Fathers Allowed

 The good news is that family courts are not permitted to show any bias against fathers.
-If a child custody lawyer can show that the father is the better parent, the father has a chance at getting full custody.
+If a child custody lawyer can show that the father is the better parent, the father has a chance of getting full custody.

 Factors Considered When Granting Full Custody Rights